ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Claims Set:
 : The CBOR map or JSON object that contains the claims conveyed by the CWT or JWT.

-This document reuses terminology from RATS Architecure {{RATS.Architecture}}:
+This document reuses terminology from RATS Architecure {{RFC9334}}:

 Attester:
 : A role performed by an entity (typically a device) whose evidence must be appraised in order to infer the extent to which the attester is considered trustworthy, such as when deciding whether it is authorized to perform some operation.